Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Method

 \subsubsection{{\bf Workshop Stages}}

-We designed the workshop stages to maximize contributions by all workshop members, including using accessible workshop best practices (\textit{e.g.}, all materials accessible, ask for accommodations in advance, provide multiple opportunities to update access requests) and using a mix of individual, small group, and large group activities.
-We structured large group activities to encourage participation from every workshop member (\textit{e.g.}, think-pair-share, explicit turn order) and we selected small groups to represent diverse expertise to foster complementary contributions.
-These stages are shown in Figure \ref{fig:workshopdesign}. \\
+We designed the workshop stages (Table \ref{fig:workshopdesign}) to maximize contributions by all workshop members, including using accessible workshop best practices (\textit{e.g.}, all materials accessible, ask for accommodations in advance, provide multiple opportunities to update access requests) and using a mix of individual, small group, and large group activities.
+We structured large group activities to encourage participation from every workshop member (\textit{e.g.}, think-pair-share, explicit turn order) and we selected small groups of 3-5 participants each (Table~\ref{tab:groups}) to represent diverse expertise to foster complementary contributions. \\

 \textit{\textbf{Pre-Session Survey.}} We invited BLV participants (13 participants) and dance instructors (11 participants) to share prior experiences with dance instruction in a pre-session survey.
 We asked BLV participants about their prior experiences learning movement skills, approaches for accessing remote movement education, and any benefits and challenges of remote instruction.
 We asked dance instructors about their teaching techniques, changes for remote settings and BLV settings (if applicable), and any observed or anticipated challenges of non-visual instruction.
 BLV dance instructors were asked both sets of questions.